 The SCC can be used to evaluate policies and guide decisions that affect greenhouse gas emissions.

-At the federal level, the SCC has been used by numerous agencies for regulatory impact analysis and in environmental impact statements; however, the SCC can also be used across a range of other areas, including electricity ratemaking, resource management policy and royalty setting, setting emissions caps, and establishing a carbon price.
-States should use the SCC in a number of different contexts to aid in making rational policy decisions in a transparent manner.
+At the federal level, the SCC has been used by numerous agencies for regulatory impact analysis and in environmental impact statements.
+The SCC can also be used across a range of other areas, including electricity ratemaking, resource management policy and royalty setting, setting emissions caps, and establishing a carbon price.
+Federal and state agencies should use the SCC in any applicable context to aid in making rational policy decisions in a transparent manner.
 Many states are already using the SCC in their decisionmaking.

-The best estimates of the SCC for states to draw from are currently the 2016 estimates from the federal government’s Interagency Working Group on the Social Cost of Greenhouse Gases (IWG), despite the fact that this group was recently disbanded.
+The best estimates of the SCC for states to draw from are currently the 2021 estimates from the federal government’s Interagency Working Group on the Social Cost of Greenhouse Gases (IWG), which the same as the 2016 estimates but inflated to 2020 dollars.
 The 2016 IWG estimates are based on the most up-to-date science and economics and were arrived at through an academically rigorous, transparent, and peer-reviewed process.
-The National Academies of Science, Engineering and Medicine (NAS) conducted a thorough review of the IWG estimates in 2016, and a group of scholars at the nongovernmental organization Resources for the Future has begun a project to update the SCC based on the NAS recommendations.
+The National Academies of Science, Engineering and Medicine (NAS) conducted a thorough review of the IWG estimates in 2016, and a group of scholars at the nongovernmental organization Resources for the Future have nearly completed a project to update the SCC based on the NAS recommendations.

 There are many misguided critiques of the SCC made by those who would prefer less regulation of greenhouse gases, but this should not deter decisionmakers from using the SCC.
 In fact, there are a wide range of resources that decisionmakers can use while exploring how and why to use the SCC.